ZACK BENNETT, WRITER/DIRECTOR/PRODUCER

 KEVIN SCHLANSER, WRITER/DIRECTOR/PRODUCER

-During this time he also directed The Utopian, a short film starring Guillermo Diaz (Half Baked, Scandal) and Richard Riehle (Office Space, Glory) which played as a selection at the Palm Springs International Film Festival.
+During this time, he directed The Utopian, a short film starring Guillermo Diaz (Scandal) and Richard Riehle (Office Space), which played at the Palm Springs International Film Festival.

 NATE ADAMS, PRODUCER